You are {{data.person.age}} years old,

 You'll be required to take out

-{{toDollar(data.rmd.rmd)}} from your pretax accounts this year, your
+{{toDollar(data.rmd.rmd)}} from your pretax accounts this year (RMD), your

-tax bill
+estimated tax bill

-{{toDollar(data.rmd.tax)}} for withdraw amount of
+will be {{toDollar(data.rmd.tax)}} for withdraw amount of

 {{toDollar(data.rmd.dist)}}.